of Philosophy in Clinical Counseling program prepares students to clinically

 THIS PROGRAM IS OFFERED IN:

-- Help patients understand their problems, including problems at home, workplace or community.
+patients in understanding their problems, including problems at home, workplace

 - Enrollment Agreement filled and signed.